srirang11/TuneID/README.md

-# 🎵 Shazam Clone – Music Recognition System
+# TuneID – Music Recognition System

 A Shazam-style music recognition system built using **audio fingerprinting**, **spectral peak hashing**, and a **FastAPI backend**, capable of identifying songs from short audio clips.